codesleeps/Bootstrap-Portfolio/README.md

  https://codesleeps.github.io/Bootstrap-Portfolio/

- only problem now is gradient text on last cards section.....

- All links on page working so ill settle for that.....till i can fix text...what a week
+ All links on page working so ill settle for that.....till i can fix text...what a week!